risawitama/verbose-potato/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## The invention of the wheel was what got things rolling